148th Infantry Regiment (United States): Battle of Antietam - American Civil War 1862

+Spanish-American War 1898

-The 148th Infantry Regiment was designated in June 1846 at Camp Washington, OH, as the 2nd Regiment, Ohio Volunteer Infantry.
-The years of the Civil War brought several antecedents of the 148th Infantry, namely the 2nd and the 6th Ohio Volunteer Regiments.
-The 16th Infantry Regiment was formed in the area of Ohio now being served by the 148th Infantry.
-1898 saw the 16th Regiment back on active duty as the 6th Ohio and moving once again to the deep South and within a year was moving by foot, rail and ship to Cienfuegos, Cuba and Trinidad.
-In the years following, men from the 2nd and 6th Ohio Regiments served in the Philippine insurrection and the Boxer uprising, and in such peacetime service as at Dayton during the catastrophic flood of 1913.
+The 16th Ohio Regiment was ordered back on active duty as the 6th Ohio and moving once again to the deep South and within a year was moving by foot, rail and ship to Cienfuegos, Cuba and Trinidad.
+In the years following, men from the 2nd and 6th Ohio Regiments served in the Philippine insurrection and the Boxer uprising.